-The planning application for the proposed development is accompanied by Ecology Reports, a Tree Survey (Arboricultural Assessment), a Flood Consequences Assessment, an Air Quality Assessment, an Odour Assessment, a Noise Impact Assessment, a Transport Statement and a Construction Traffic Management Plan, a Landscape and Visual Impact Assessment (LVIA) a Drainage Statement and a Supporting Planning Statement.
+The planning application for the proposed development is accompanied by Ecology Reports, a Tree Survey (Arboricultural Assessment), a Flood Consequences Assessment, an Air Quality Assessment, an Odour Assessment, a Noise Impact Assessment, a Transport Statement and a Construction Traffic Management Plan, a Landscape and Visual Impact Assessment (LVIA), a Landscape Management Plan, a Drainage Statement and a Supporting Planning Statement.
 This report provides a Non-Technical Summary of the findings of these reports.